-A draft of the research proposal should be submitted to the students advisor by the end of the 4th semester.
-The proposal must be approved by the student's advisor, then submitted to the entire advisory committee by the 3rd Monday in September of their 5th semester (excluding Summer).
+1. A draft of the research proposal should be submitted to the student's advisor by the end of the 4th semester.
+The proposal must be approved by the student's advisor then submitted to the entire advisory committee by the 3rd Monday in September of their 5th semester (excluding Summer; i.e. the first semester of year 3).
 The advisory committee will evaluate the proposal and request any changes by the last business day in September.
-Students will complete any changes and gain approval by the committee to proceed with the preliminary exam by the 2nd Monday in October.
+Students will complete any changes and gain approval by the committee to proceed with the preliminary exam by the $2^{nd}$ Monday in October.

-After revisions and approval by the advisory committee, the proposal should be submitted along with the signed official cover sheet to the Biology Graduate Advising Office.
-The official cover page is available on the OGS website. http://ogs.tamu.edu/OGS/pdf/prop.pdf
+- 2. After revisions and approval by the advisory committee, the proposal should be submitted along with the signed official cover sheet to the Biology Graduate Advising Office.
+The official cover page is available in Appendix II. - 3.
 Students performing research involving human subjects, infectious biohazards, and/or recombinant DNA must attach a copy of the appropriate research compliance approval form to the proposal when proposal is submitted.
 Proposals that include research with vertebrate animals (including antibody generation in rabbits or mice) must include a copy of an approved Animal Use Protocol cover page.
 Information on Animal Use Protocols can be found at http://animal.tamu.edu/approval.html.

-I. Preliminary Examination
+G. Preliminary Examination